Gravwell Accelerators#

 Accelerating Specific Tags#

-The acceleration system allows for acceleration at the well or tag levels, this allows you to specify a basic acceleration scheme on a well then specify specific accelerator configurations for specific tags or groups of tags.
+The acceleration system allows acceleration at the well or tag levels.
+This allows you to specify a basic acceleration scheme on a well then specify specific accelerator configurations for specific tags or groups of tags.

 Per tag acceleration is enabled by including one or more Tag-Accelerator-Definitions in the [global] configuration block in your gravwell.conf.
 The Tag-Accelerator-Definitions configuration parameter should point to a file containing Tag-Accelerator blocks.
-The Tag-Accelerator blocks allow for specifying a set of tags and an accelerator configuration for those specific tags.
+The Tag-Accelerator blocks are used to specify a set of tags and an accelerator configuration for those specific tags.

 For example, lets look at a definition where a well has a default Acceleration schema (or none at all) and several tags are singled out.
 In this example we are going to define two wells in addition to the default well.
 We will then include an accelerator definition file that will specify specific accelerators for tags.